Adhis01/Adhis1/README.md

   www.linkedin.com/in/

-I am a computer sceince uni student with intreset in technolgoy y.
+I am a computer sceince uni student with intreset in technolgoy .

 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.